cloudwicklabs/benchmark/README.md

         performs asynchronous inserts, defaults to: 'false' -r <value> | --replicationFactor <value>
-        replication factor to use when inserting data, defaults to: '1' --help
+        replication factor to use when inserting data, defaults to: '1' -t <value> | --threadsCount <value>
+        number of threads to use for write and read operations, defaults to: 1 -p <value> | --threadPoolSize <value>
+        size of the thread pool, defaults to: 10 --help
         prints this usage text
 ```
-Cassandra Driver Example(s):
+Cassandra Benchmark Example(s):

-1. To benchmark the inserts of 2500, 25000, 250000 of rows into 4 tables which is equivaluent to 10000, 100000, 1000000 insertions
+1. Inserts of 2500, 25000, 250000 of rows into 4 tables which is equivalent to 10000, 100000, 1000000 insertions

     ```
-    bin/run cassandra --mode insert 2500 25000 250000
+    bin/benchmark cassandra --mode insert 2500 25000 250000
     ```
-2. To benchmark the inserts of 2500, 25000, 250000 of rows into 4 tables using batch inserts with a batch size of 500
+2. Inserts of 2500, 25000, 250000 of rows into 4 tables using batch inserts with a batch size of 500

     ```
-    bin/run cassandra --mode insert 2500 25000 250000 --batchSize 500
+    bin/benchmark cassandra --mode insert 2500 25000 250000 --batchSize 500
     ```
-3. To benchmark the inserts of 2500, 25000, 250000 of rows into 4 tables using batch inserts with a batch size of 500 and also delete the previously existing data in the tables:
+3. Inserts of 2500, 25000, 250000 of rows into 4 tables using batch inserts with a batch size of 500 and also delete the
+previously existing data in the tables:

     ```
     bin/run cassandra --mode insert 2500 25000 250000 --batchSize 500 --dropExistingTables
     ```
-4. Perform inserts in async mode:
+4. Inserts in asynchronous mode, which does not required acknowledge back from cassandra:

     ```
     bin/run cassandra --mode insert 2500 25000 250000 --batchSize 500 --dropExistingTables --aSyncInserts
     ```
-5. Perform random reads
+5. Random reads

     ```
     bin/run cassandra --mode read 2500 25000 250000
     ```

+>
+> All inserts and read operations in cassandra benchmark driver can be made concurrent by specifying theads count and
+> thread poolsize, see options for more details
+>

 **Author**: [Ashrith](http://github.com/ashrithr)